omneo/omneo-vue-storefront/docs/guide/composables/useProfileAggregations.md

-# useAggregations
+# useProfileAggregations

-`useAggregations` is a custom composable which is responsible for loading aggregations against an authenticated Omneo profile
+`useProfileAggregations` is a custom composable which is responsible for loading aggregations against an authenticated Omneo profile

 ## API